sjn/introducing-se/docs.md

 ### 3. Find & confirm a claim

 * ✅ Claim is positive, e.g. *«this exists / is true»*
-* ✅ … Specific & clear
+* ✅ … Specific & clear.
 * ✅ … Foundational or im&shy;portant to the topic
 * ❌ … Trivial or obvious
 * Ask if they want to explore it with you
-* ⚠️  Stop if the claim is a «safety net»!
+* ⚠️  Stop if the claim is a *safety net*!

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

 #### Not all claims

-In this context, a «safety net» is something that pre&shy;vents an individual from doing harm to them&shy;selves or others
+In this context, a *safety net* is something that pre&shy;vents an individual from doing harm to them&shy;selves or others.

 \
-*«My God helped me be&shy;come sober, and without Him I would probably drink myself to death»*
+*«My God helped me be&shy;come sober, and without Him I would probably drink myself to death.»*

 \
-Sometimes SE just isn't the right tool for the situation
+Sometimes SE just isn't the right tool for the situation.

 [comment]: # (!!!)